 The Board of Directors is composed of eight directors in accordance with the company's articles.
-The policies were approved by the Board of Directors on 14 December 2023.
+The policies were approved by the Boards of Directors on 3 and 18 December 2024.

-The ORSA (Own Risk Solvency Assessment) report presenting the internal risk and solvency assessment for 2022 was approved at the Board of Directors meeting of 14 December 2023.
+The 2024 ORSA (Own Risk Solvency Assessment) report presenting the internal risk and solvency assessment based on December 2023 projections was approved by the Board of Directors on 21 February 2025.